-We considered various strategies to evaluate Juniper against the claims we make: that it is a well-suited technique for local tasks in multivariate network analysis.
-We considered qualitative/usability evaluation, case studies, and insight based evaluation, which we have rejected for different reasons.
-Ultimately, we decided between (1) quantitative evaluation of task performance (time, correctness), and (2) evaluation by argument and usage scenarios.
+We considered various strategies to evaluate Juniper against the claims we make: that it is a well-suited technique for focus tasks in multivariate network analysis.
+We considered qualitative/usability evaluation, case studies, and insight-based evaluation, which we have rejected for different reasons.
+Ultimately, we decided between (1) quantitative evaluation of task performance (time, correctness) and (2) evaluation by justifying the design rationale and providing usage scenarios.

-With regards to quantitative evaluation, the key choices to make in the study design are (a) the tasks to use in the evaluation, and (b) the comparison target.
-Both are problematic in Juniper's case, yet our main reason not to use quantitative evaluation was the lack of an adequate tool to compare to.
-Quantitative evaluation works best when there are conditions that clearly isolate what is being tested and keep confounding factors to a minimum.
-This is problematic when studying bespoke and highly interactive visualization tools.
-Would a comparison to a state of the art tool such as Cytoscape be reasonable?
-There are likely so many confounders that the results would be meaningless.
-The only approach to evaluate the core contribution of a complex technique such as Juniper would be to implement a reasonable alternative in the same general framework.
-In our case, a good comparison would be to compare Juniper to a MCV system using our attribute table and a force-directed layout.
-However, while we provide a simple forcedirected layout for illustration in our prototype implementation, we do not provide advanced features such as aggregation, expanding or collapsing branches, etc. Unfortunately it is not obvious on how to best implement such features, leading to both, the need for significant effort in realizing such a system, and additional potential confounders, as it matters how these features are implemented.
+With regard to quantitative evaluation, the key choices to make in the study design are (1) the tasks to use in the evaluation and (2) the comparison target.
+A comparison to a state-of-the-art system like Cytoscape introduces confounders and makes comparisons between a tool specifically designed for certain tasks with a general purpose tool.
+The best approach to quantitatively evaluate the core contribution of a complex technique such as Juniper would be to implement a reasonable alternative in the same general framework.
+We could compare Juniper to an MCV system using our attribute table and a force-directed layout.
+However, while we provide a simple force-directed layout for illustration in our prototype implementation, we do not provide advanced features such as aggregation, expanding or collapsing branches, etc. Since we have no canonical way to implement these features, this approach would require significant effort in designing such a system.
+It would also introduce additional potential confounders, because it matters how (well) these features are implemented.